 About Wuyi Oolong:

-Grown at a 100% Organic tea garden within Wuyishan, a scenic, mountain area stretching along Fujian’s northernmost border with Jiangxi Province, and containing 36 graceful rock peaks and a twisting, curving river called Nine Bend Creek.
+Wuyi Oolong is grown at a 100% organic tea garden within Wuyishan, a scenic mountain area stretching along Fujian’s northernmost border with Jiangxi Province.
+The Wuyi Mountains contain 36 graceful rock peaks and a twisting, curving river called Nine Bend Creek.

 Only teas grown within a 60 kilometer territory are considered Zheng Yan Cha—authentic Wuyi Tea.
 Wuyis are further categorized by elevation and those at the highest elevations are most prized.
 Tea is the sustaining life for Wuyi mountain people and there are a number of tea gardens and teahouses in the area.